RancidDax/namazu.tools/uwu.md

 **Enrage Timer is 2:55**
 When you kill Garuda, DPS and Tanks stack middle, Healer grab the Glowing Puddle (Candy) for later.

+# Credits
+- MUR Discord for Toolboxes
+- Kur Rumi for PoVs